miragecraft/drykit/README.md

 **Philosophy**

-This is an extremely personal and opinionated framework, I make use of techniques/methods not considered good practice such as CSS `@import` and other "ugly hacks".
+This is an extremely personal and opinionated framework, it deviates from accepted best practice and values ergonomics over performance, such as using CSS `@import`.

-This is in keeping with the entire contrarian/oldschool mentality of the framework, as having no build step is almost considered archiac at this point, but permits development via the browser dev console and lowers the bar of entry for amature webmasters.

-You have been warned.
+It harkens back to the era of CSS Zen Garden, and imagines what would a framework look like if developers back then had all the latest CSS features available to them.